 If you're an online retailer, the relationship begins once the purchase is made.
 Customers today expect a magical unboxing experience, lightning-speed order fulfillment and bend-over-backwards customer service.

-There is a exhibitionist/voyeuristic element to unboxing.
+There is a satisfying element to unboxing.
 Not only do people love receiving a specially boxed package, but they also love watching others unbox.
 There are even YouTube accounts dedicated solely to the unboxing experience.

 NYX Cosmetics blended the perfect mix of UGC and unboxing in its NYX FACE Awards unboxing challenge.
 NYX sent out packages for YouTube influencers to open on their channels and turned it into a contest to select its Beauty Vlogger of the Year.

-Ongoing email nurturing is an obvious component of inbound marketing than many companies overlook.
+Ongoing email nurturing is a prominent component of inbound marketing that many companies overlook.
 The quality, content and value you deliver to your customers' inbox can make or break your customer loyalty and lifetime value.

 Relationship Marketing Prediction: Transparency

-At Human Marketing, we pride ourselves on being a relationship-driven marketing agency from day one.
-Our clients refer to us as their outsourced CMO, and we work as if we're their internal marketing department.If you'd like to learn about how we can employ relationship marketing strategies similar to the ones described in this article...
+At Human, we pride ourselves on being a relationship-driven marketing agency from day one.
+Our clients refer to us as their outsourced CMO (Chief Marketing Officer), and we act as their internal marketing department, wrapping our hands around everything we need to know about your business, your customers, and your goals to bring you and your audience the best results.